Weekend in the Berkshires

 Day One

-When you visit this National Historic Landmark, carve out time to explore the superlative gardens created by Mabel Choate and noted landscape architect Fletcher Steele.
-Take in the Blue Steps, a series of deep blue fountain pools, flanked by four flights of stairs and a grove of white birches.
-Elsewhere walk through the stunning beautiful Afternoon Garden, Tree Peony Terrace, Rose Garden, Evergreen Garden, and Chinese Garden, each of which evinces beauty while revealing the playful, inventive spirit of collaboration between Ms. Choate and Mr. Steele, which played out over the span of 30 years.
+Carve out time to explore the 8 acres of formal gardens created by Mabel Choate and noted landscape architect Fletcher Steele.
+Take in the famous Blue Steps and walk through the other garden “rooms” each with a beauty that reveals the playful, inventive spirit of collaboration between Ms. Choate and Mr. Steele, which played out over 30 years.

 Bartholomew's Cobble